-DO NOT use the engine compression brake or exhaust brake when operating on road surfaces with poor traction (such as wet, icy, or snow covered roads, or gravel).
-The engine compression brake or exhaust brake can cause the wheels to skid on a slippery surface.
-You could lose control of the vehicle and/or jackknife if the wheels begin to skid, resulting in an accident.
-Failure to comply may result in death, personal injury, equipment or property damage.
+DO NOT use a retarder (engine brake, exhaust brake, or transmission retarder) when operating on road surfaces with poor traction (such as wet, icy, or snow covered roads, or gravel).
+Retarders can cause the wheels to skid on a slippery surface.
+You could lose control of the vehicle or jackknife if the wheels begin to skid, resulting in an accident.
+Failure to comply may result in death, personal injury, equipment damage, or property damage.